note35/sinon/docs/Spies.rst

 When to use spies?
 ------------------

 Test spies are useful to test both callbacks and how certain functions/methods are used throughout the system under test.

-The following simplified example shows how to use spies to test how a function handles a callback:
+**Example1: use spies to test how a function handles a callback**

 .. code-block:: python